meelunae/SafeDelivery/README.md

 These commands assume you are inside the project root directory.

+**Note: you need to have a different CN (common name) for your CA and your server/client, or the certificates will be recognized as self-signed!**

 **Create a folder to store your certificates**

     mkdir certs && cd certs